As seen in

 - A fee of 1% is added to the spread when buying or selling crypto assets on eToro.
 The fee is included in the price shown when users open or close a position.

-- eToro takes the spread and no commissions are charged
+- eToro takes the spread

 - Users can follow the trades of profitable traders